CodingItWrong/outsidein.dev/docs/vue/3-refactoring-styles.md

 # 3 - Refactoring Styles

-Our next story is to style our app.
+Our next story in Trello is:

+- [ ] Style app with Material Design

 And we need it: by following TDD and writing only the minimal code to pass the tests, we certainly don't have much in the way of visual design.
 But one of the benefits of the thorough test suite that TDD provides is that you can make changes to the look and feel of your app with confidence that the functionality still works.

 First, let's confirm our tests are passing.
 Run `yarn test:unit --watch`.
 You may get the message: